Illinois Notary Public

 Once your signature has been recorded with the County Clerk, your commission will be mailed directly to you.

-Any questions regarding notary bonds, notary seals and any other general information regarding notaries can be obtained by requesting an Illinois Notary Public Handbook from the County Clerk’s Office.
+Any questions regarding notary bonds, notary seals and any other general information regarding notaries can be obtained through the Illinois Notary Public Handbook link.